kramea/AIND-Isolation/README.md

 These rules are implemented in the `isolation.Board` class provided in the repository.
 The `Board` class exposes an API including `is_winner()`, `is_loser()`, `get_legal_moves()`, and other methods available for your agent to use.

-## Instructions

-Implement the following four functions in `game_agent.py`:

-- `CustomPlayer.minimax()`: implement minimax search
-- `CustomPlayer.alphabeta()`: implement minimax search with alpha-beta pruning
-- `CustomPlayer.get_move()`: implement fixed-depth and iterative deepening search
-- `custom_score()`: implement your own position evaluation heuristic

-You may write or modify code within each file (as long as you maintain compatibility with the function signatures provided) and you may add other classes, functions, etc., as needed, but it is not required.

-### Coding

-The steps below outline one suggested process for completing the project -- however, this is just a suggestion to help you get started.
-Unit tests can be executed by running `python agent_test.py -v`.
-(See the [unittest](https://docs.python.org/3/library/unittest.html#basic-example) module for details.)

-0. Pass the test_get_move_interface and test_minimax_interface unit tests by implementing a fixed-depth call to minimax in `CustomPlayer.get_move()` and implementing a single-level search in `CustomPlayer.minimax()` (the interface checks only tests depth=1)

-0. Pass the test_minimax test by extending your `CustomPlayer.minimax()` function with the full recursive search process.
-See Also: [AIMA Minimax Decision](https://github.com/aimacode/aima-pseudocode/blob/master/md/Minimax-Decision.md)

-0. Pass the test_alphabeta_interface test by copying the code from `CustomPlayer.minimax()` into the `CustomPlayer.alphabeta()` function.

-0. Pass the test_alphabeta test by extending your `CustomPlayer.alphabeta()` function to include alpha and beta pruning.
-See Also: [AIMA Alpha-Beta Search](https://github.com/aimacode/aima-pseudocode/blob/master/md/Alpha-Beta-Search.md)

-0. Pass the test_get_move test by extending your fixed-depth call in `CustomPlayer.get_move()` to implement Iterative Deepening.
-See Also [AIMA Iterative Deepening Search](https://github.com/aimacode/aima-pseudocode/blob/master/md/Iterative-Deepening-Search.md)

-0. Finally, pass the test_heuristic test by implementing any heuristic in `custom_score()`.
-(This test only validates the return value type -- it does not check for "correctness" of your heuristic.)
-You can see example heuristics in the `sample_players.py` file.
+### Heuristics used for evaluation

+Three evaluations functions were explored to analyze the quick heuristics for end-game scenarios.

+- First heuristic is the difference between the number of moves of the player and the number of overlapping squares of the two players.
+The idea is as the game comes to an end, the overlaps have to be reduced so that the agent successfully blocks the opponent, while increasing its number of moves.

+- Second heuristic utilizes the distance between the two players.
+The idea is, as distance between them reduces, it is an indication to the end-game.
+An inverse of distance is used to score.
+This is not always true, as the players might start out close.

+- Third heuristic captures the issue with the second heuristic.
+It includes the number of blank spaces in its function.
+It takes the inverse of (1 + distance + number of blank spaces) along with maximizing the number of moves of the agent, and minimizing the number of moves of the opponent.
+This turns out to be best heuristic of all.

+The exploratory results of these three heuristics are included in heuristics_evaluation.pdf file.

 ### Tournament

 The `tournament.py` script is used to evaluate the effectiveness of your custom_score heuristic.
 The script measures relative performance of your agent (called "Student") in a round-robin tournament against several other pre-defined agents.
-The Student agent uses time-limited Iterative Deepening and the custom_score heuristic you wrote.
+The Student agent uses time-limited Iterative Deepening and the custom_score heuristic developed.

 The performance of time-limited iterative deepening search is hardware dependent (faster hardware is expected to search deeper than slower hardware in the same amount of time).
-The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uess Iterative Deepening and the improved_score heuristic from `sample_players.py`.
-Your goal is to develop a heuristic such that Student outperforms ID_Improved.
+The script controls for these effects by also measuring the baseline performance of an agent called "ID_Improved" that uses Iterative Deepening and the improved_score heuristic from `sample_players.py`.

 The tournament opponents are listed below.
 (See also: sample heuristics and players defined in sample_players.py)